Eosinophilic esophagitis (EoE)

 Treatment of EoE

-EOE is a chronic condition and lifelong treatment may be required.
+EoE is a chronic condition and lifelong treatment may be required.
 Treatment may consist of one or more of the following:

 Further support